OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/cd_cloud.md

 ---

 <a id="cd_cloud"></a>

-Here you have a practical guide to deploy an AI-ready OpenNebula cloud using OneDeploy on a single [Scaleway Elastic Metal](https://www.scaleway.com/en/elastic-metal/) instance equipped with GPUs.
-This setup is ideal for demonstrations, proofs-of-concept (PoCs), or for quickly trying out the solution without the need for a complex physical infrastructure.
+This document describes the procedure to deploy an AI-ready OpenNebula cloud using OneDeploy on a single [Scaleway Elastic Metal](https://www.scaleway.com/en/elastic-metal/) bare-metal server equipped with GPUs.

+The architecture is a converged OpenNebula installation, where the frontend services and KVM hypervisor run on the same physical host.
+This approach is ideal for demonstrations, proofs-of-concept (PoCs), or for quickly trying out the solution without the need for a complex physical infrastructure.

 The outlined procedure is based on an instance with NVIDIA L40S GPUs as an example.
-A converged OpenNebula cloud, including frontend and KVM node, is deployed on the same bare metal server.

 ## Prerequisites